Texas woman dies in single-car crash near Bristow

 Bristow firefighters extricated Forester's body.

-Troopers don't yet know the cause of the crash but say it appears Forester's SUV was westbound on West 241st Street South near 401st West Avenue when it ran off the road to the right, striking a fence and flew through the air before striking a tree.
+Troopers don't yet know the cause of the crash but say it appears that her SUV was westbound on 241st Street near 401st West Avenue when it ran off the road to the right, struck a fence and flew through the air before hitting a tree.
 The vehicle came to rest in the creek bed, troopers said.

-Troopers reported the weather was clear and the roadway was dry, and Forester's seatbelt was in use and her vehicle's airbags deployed.
+Troopers said the weather was clear and the roadway was dry when the crash was found and that Forester's seat belt was in use and her vehicle's airbags deployed.

 Emergency medical responders pronounced her dead at the scene.